jghelani-hl/docker-demo-hl/README.md

 docker run --rm -d --network demo-network --name demo-mongo mongo:latest
 ```

-- `docker run` tells docker that we want to run a container
-- `--rm` tells docker that we want to remove the container once it stops running
-- `-d` tells docker that we want to run the container in detached mode
 - `--network demo-network` tells docker that we want to attach this container to the `demo-network` network
-- `--name demo-mongo` tells docker that we want to give this container a name
-- `mongo:latest` tells docker that we want to run this container based on the `mongo` image that is available on Docker Hub
-- `latest` tells docker that we want to use the `latest` tag of the `mongo` image

 If you run `docker ps`, you will see that the MongoDB container is running.
 If you run `docker network inspect demo-network`, you will see that the MongoDB container is attached to the `demo-network` network.